cfgmgmtcamp/2017-pdx-cfp/README.md

 You should also know that because we are using an open proposals process, all of the information submitted below will be made public.

-Config Management Camp follows the same [code of conduct](https://www.devopsdays.org/conduct/) as DevOpsDays PDX.
-By submitting a proposal, you are agreeing to that code of conduct.

 ## How to submit a CFP

 This process is required for each individual submission ( 1 PR = 1 CfP )